lagrandecode/lagrandecode/README.md

 - I developed a mobile App called Alausasabi.
 A compendium of information for both Public and Civil Servants.
 - 🏆 I was awarded a double promotion by Mr. Governor, Babajide Sanwo-Olu for developing Alausasabi App.
 - 👯 I’m looking to collaborate on Flutter Open-Source project  or any data analyses project! ✌😁
-- 🤔 I’m looking for job...
-Ready to relocate to any country in the world.
+- 🤔 I’m looking for job...🙏 Ready to relocate to any country in the world.
 - 💬 Ask me about OSS, Software Engineering, Machine Learning and Data Science.
 - 📫 How to reach me: [Twitter](https://twitter/seunmolz) , [Linkedin](https://www.linkedin.com/in/oluwaseun-ogunmolu-103bbb198/) ,  (seunogunmolufirst1@gmail.com) , [YouTube](https://www.youtube.com/channel/UCLIXW48R5YR7tq41xYoT3Og)
 See more of my technical articles on: [Medium](https://seunogunmolufirst1.medium.com/)